melquibrito/remote-windows-server/README.md

    - **OSError**: Raised in case of error.

 ### volumes(\*properties:_str_, \*\*kwargs)->_list_:
-> Returns a list of all remote server volumes data.
+> Returns a list of dictionaries with all volumes available or connected to the server.
 - Args
    - **\*properties** _(str)_: Argument list of properties to return.
 Asterisks (\*) can be used as wildcards.
    - **\*\*kwargs**: Arbitrary keyword arguments.